WyattTechnology/WAkka/readme.md

 # WAkka (aka Wyatt Akka)

-This is another interface for using Akka from F#.
-The computation expression approach in both the standard F# interface for Akka.NET and Akkling breaks composability.
+This is another interface for using [Akka.NET](https://getakka.net) from F#.
+The computation expression approach in both the standard F# interface for Akka.NET and [Akkling](https://github.com/Horusiath/Akkling) breaks composability.
 The type associated with the computation expression is `Effect<'Msg>` and a computation expression must always evaluate to this type.
 This means that you can't implement a function that filters messages and then call that from within the actor computation expression.
 For example, the following will not work:
 ```f#
 open Akkling